Barclays launches package of business support to help small businesses across the UK

 - Support comes as Barclays announces Great Yarmouth as the fourth and final pilot area in the Rebuilding Thriving Local Economies initiative

-- The Back to Business Programme, created in partnership with Cambridge Judge Business School, is a free, bespoke online toolkit for businesses with over 15 hours’ worth of content, developed especially for small-to-medium sized enterprises.
+- The Back to Business Programme1, created in collaboration with Cambridge Judge Business School, is a free, bespoke online toolkit for businesses with over 15 hours’ worth of content, developed especially for small-to-medium sized enterprises.
 Participants will be able to learn how to assess the health of a business, how to manage cash flow, and how to create a resilience plan for their firm.

 - For business owners looking to grow or finance new business lines, the Funding Readiness programme is designed to explain the funding options available to entrepreneurs and provide the skills and knowledge needed to fund business growth.